 REX originally launched in three Southern California counties, including Los Angeles, Orange, and Ventura.

-Now it’s also available in the counties of Riverside and San Diego, Northern California (Bay Area), New York (Brooklyn, Queens, and Long Island), Texas (Austin), and Colorado (Denver MSA).
+Now it’s also available in the counties of Riverside and San Diego, Northern California (Bay Area), Oregon, New York (Brooklyn, Queens, and Long Island), Texas (Austin), and Colorado (Denver MSA).

 You can view their current listings here to see the available homes for sale.